LeaseCloud/API-Documentation/source/includes/_webhooks.md

 <?php hash_hmac("sha256", "${TIMESTAMP}.${PAYLOAD}", WEBHOOK_SECRET);
 ```

-Define a url endpoint where we will make post requests to with updates.
+When becoming a partner we will ask for a url endpoint where we will make post requests to with updates.

 We will make a `POST` request to the endpoint with a JSON body